Didisimmons/Flybody-gym/README.md

 * Thank you page : This page thanks the user for joining us at FLYBODY and informs the user of FLYBODY's next moves.
 This ensures that the user has up-to-date timely information.

+ ### FEATURES TO IMPLEMENT IN FUTURE

+* On the homepage, there is a section called "Facilities."
+The view more button should take the user to another link that provides photographs of the gym equipment as well as a video of people using the equipment.

+* Login page-When a user logs into his or her account, a community channel should be available where they may chat with other users who share their fitness goals and track their fitness progress.

+* A frequently asked question (FAQ) page which gives clarification to users by answering typical common questions.
+This would increase communication and brand trust.

+* Timetable page-The user should be able to book classes straight from the timetable by clicking on the class name, rather than having to log in to the portal first.

+* Instructor page: The user should be able to click on the thumbnail images of the instructors, and the images should flip, allowing the user to see more thorough information about the user.

+## TECHNOLOGIES USED

+#### LANGUAGES USED :
+* HTML5
+* CSS3

+#### FRAMEWORKS,LIBRARIES AND PROGRAM USED

+1. [BOOTSTRAP 4.0](https://getbootstrap.com/docs/4.6/getting-started/introduction/): This was utilized to help with the website's structure, style, and responsiveness.

+2. [FONTAWESOME](https://fontawesome.com/): This was used to offer icons on various pages to improve the site's design and convey information.

+3. [LORDICONS](https://lordicon.com/icons): This was utilized to transmit information while also beautifying the page's appearance.
+Visit site .

+4. [GOOGLE FONTS](https://fonts.google.com/specimen/EB+Garamond?query=eb+garamond): The fonts Oswald and EB Garamond were imported into the stylesheet for use in the project.

+5. [FIGMA] (https://www.figma.com/): During the design phase, this was used to develop wireframes (for mobile and desktop devices) for FLYBODY gym.

+6. GIT: This was the preferred method of version control.
+To commit and publish our product to github, we used the gitpod.

+7. [GITHUB](https://github.com/): This is where the project's code is stored.

+8. [CHROME DEV TOOLS]() : This was used to test our site's responsiveness across various screen sizes.

+9. [Visual Studio code](https://code.visualstudio.com/): used for writing and testing out the project’s code to avoid internet connection interference.

+## TESTING
+This can be found in another file called [TEST.md](test.md)

+## DEPLOYMENT
+1. GITHUB PAGES
+This project was deployed using GitHub Pages.
+These are the actions taken to deploy this project.
+* Log in to GitHub and navigate to the repository to be deployed, which in our instance is located here.
+* Click on one of the button options presented at the top of our repository, which is "Settings."
+* After you've clicked it, go down to the bottom of the website to the Github Pages section and click the link "Check it out here."
+* This opens the GitHub Pages tab.
+Select "Master" from the dropdown list under "source" and press "save."
+* Once the modifications are saved, the page will instantly refresh, displaying the link to the deployed site above the “source ” part on github pages.
+* Please keep in mind that clicking the link may alert the user that the page has not yet been deployed; however, this is not a problem; simply wait two minutes for it to refresh on the server and the site will be deployed.